MicrosoftDocs/fabric-docs/docs/get-started/workspaces.md

 :::image type="content" source="./media/workspaces/workspace-layout.png" alt-text="Screenshot showing the layout of the workspace - header, toolbar, and view area." lightbox="./media/workspaces/workspace-layout.png":::

-1. **Header**: The header contains the name and brief description of the workspaces, and also links other functionality.
+1. **Header**: The header contains the name and brief description of the workspace, and also links to other functionality.
 1. **Toolbar**: The toolbar contains controls for adding items to the workspace and uploading files.
-It also contains a search box and filter, and list view and lineage view selectors.
+It also contains a search box, filter, and the list view and lineage view selectors.
 1. **List view and lineage view selectors**: The list view and lineage view selectors enable you to choose which view you want to see in the view area.
 1. **View area**: The view area displays either list view or lineage view.